Giftbit/currencyapi/docs/drop-in-gift-cards.md

 shopper_token = Lightrail::ShopperTokenFactory.generate({shopper_id: "customer-id-from-your-system"})
 ```

-Note, the redemption and account balance widgets must be on authenticated pages as they require a `shopperId`.
+Note, usage of Lightrail UI components must be on authenticated pages as it requires a `shopperId`.
 You may decide whether you'd like your customers to be signed in to purchase gift cards.
 If you'd like to allow gift card purchase from an unauthenticated page simply generate a Shopper Token with `shopperId: ""`.